 Although it may not feel like it, spring is at our door.
 This is our favourite time of year and after a long cold winter things begin to grown again.
 Grass is no exception.

 If you’re planning to sow grass seed over the coming months it’s key that the ground is properly prepared for the seed.
 This pre-sow preparation can be the difference between a good lawn and a brilliant, healthy lawn.
+This is what you need to know to get going with the sowing!

 Here’s how to do it right and remember – the work at the beginning is always worth it.